Foreign Influence in Federally Sponsored Research – Guidance

 For DoE awards referencing DoE Order O 142.3(A or B) Virginia Tech must disclose and seek approval for foreign nationals to participate in the Award.
 OSP and OESRC will assist with completion of the Form NETL 142.1-1A "Request for Unclassified Foreign National Access (Short Form) or other applicable sponsor-privided documentation.
 Note that DoE Order 142.3B requires submission to DoE of Ciriculum Vitae (CVs) for all foreign national participants.
 The CVs must cover at least the previous 10 years with no breaks in reporting.

-Foreign students on sponsored research do not need to be disclosed as individuals, especially if all such work will be performed in the U.S. They collectively can be disclosed on the Other Support form with “Virginia Tech anticipates [does not anticipate] using foreign postdoctoral candidates and/or students in any award resulting from this proposal.”
+For NSF and NIH, foreign students on sponsored research do not need to be disclosed as individuals, especially if all such work will be performed in the U.S. They collectively can be disclosed on the Other Support form with “Virginia Tech anticipates [does not anticipate] using foreign postdoctoral candidates and/or students in any award resulting from this proposal.”

 Also, there may be cases in which working with a student might be considered working with a “foreign component,” if that student or postdoc is performing effort in a foreign country.
 NIH defines a foreign component as “any significant scientific element or segment of a project outside of the United States, either by the recipient or by a researcher employed by a foreign organization, whether or not grant funds are expended."
 In such cases, disclosure is also required.